gtrane/Reddit-Scraper/README.md

 I worked under Dr. Jennifer Nahrgang and Dr. Emily Campion in the Department of Management and Entrepreneurship at the University of Iowa to conduct their data collection for my Spring 2023 Research Assistant position.
+I applied text mining, data cleansing, and supervised machine learning techniques (k-means clustering), to scrape over 150,000 rows of subreddit data from two subreddits (r/overemployed & r/onlyfansadvice) in 2022.

-Using PyCharm, this script allowed me to download all submissions (posts) and subsequent comments from a desired subreddit.
-I utilized this code to scrape from January 2022 - December 2022 for two subreddits (r/overemployed & r/onlyfansadvice).
-Following initial scraping, I used Jupyter Notebooks to clean the data and update the dataframes to contain information on if a post received comments (see InitialCleaning.ipynb).
+Using PyCharm, scripts in the 'src' folder were exectued to download all submissions (posts) and subsequent comments from a desired subreddit.
+I utilized this to scrape data from January 2022 - December 2022 for both subreddits (r/overemployed & r/onlyfansadvice).
+Following initial scraping, I used Jupyter Notebooks to clean the data and update the dataframes to contain information on if a post received comments (see 'InitialCleaning.ipynb').

+#### InitialCleaning.ipynb
+Data cleansing code.

 #### 7clusters_Text_Clustering_kMeans_Submissions.html
-Following scraping of data, I applied k-means clustering and LDA topic modeling on the submissions data for r/overemployed.
+Following scraping and cleansing of data, I applied k-means clustering on the submissions data for r/overemployed.
 These results were used to aid Dr. Nahrgang in data exploration as distinct topics being discussed were grouped together.

-#### InitialCleaning.ipynb

-This code works to clean the raw data obtained.
-It removes null and deleted submissions and comments, and I created a new column in the submissions dataframe to identify if the submission had comments attached to it.
-This code was used for both subreddits scraped.

 The obtained data followed the following structure:
 #### submissions.csv